TotallyInformation/node-red-contrib-uibuilder/docs/roadmap/readme.md

 To see what is currently being developed, please look at the "Unreleased" section of the [Changelog](changelog) for the latest branch.
 Anything else in this section is work-in-progress.

+* Re-work eslint - use uibuilder-web-components-node as the new reference.
+To get rid of the crazy issues introduced by the latest version of eslint which is NOT backwards compatible and has conflicts still with add-ons - and the eslint cli install doesn't even install the latest version!

 * [-] FE: `moveElement`
   * [ ] Finish coding in ui.js
   * [ ] Add reference to client library